RishabhMalviya/dqn_experiments/README.md

 ```

 ## Training
-The agent can then be set free to interact with environment and learn using the `train_agent` function from the `train_and_visualize.py` file.
+The agent can then be set free to interact with environment and learn using the `train_agent` function from the `train_and_visualize.py` file (and `train_and_visualize_unity.py` file).
 This function takes an argument called `completion_criteria`, which is supposed to be a function that takes as an argument a list of the scores from the last 100 episodes (latest first), and returns True or False.
 For example:
 ```
 train_agent(
     env=env,